microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 In Vulkan, there is a culture of allowing a vendor to define extensions that are only interesting to them.
-From the perspective of a driver this is acceptable because company A does not have to support the extension put out by vendor B, if they do not want to.
+From the perspective of a driver this is acceptable because company A does not have to support the extension put out by vendor B if they do not want to.
 It does not create extra work for anyone else.

-From a compiler perspective, this is no longer true.
+From a compiler perspective, this is not true.
 If a vendor wants DXC, or any other SPIR-V generator, to generate the SPIR-V for their extension it generally requires a code change to the compiler that must be maintained.

 If those extensions could be defined as a header file that DXC consumes, then a vendor would not have to modify the compiler other than possibly updating the